alacrityio/alacrity-support-documentation/developer documentation/API reference/smart contract action references/alaio.system/alaio.system.md

 **Type:** void

-Set the blockchain parameters.
-By tunning these parameters a degree of customization can be achieved.
+Set the blockchain parameters. with adjuting these parameters a degree of customization can be achieved.

 Parameter Name | Description
 --- | ---